microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ### Secure deployment - Optional Features

-For scenarios beyond a simple demonstration consider [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/).
-Be aware that Azure Front Door can be used for basic access to the Information Assistant website but cannot be used for deployments and updates to the accelerator.
+For more complex scenarios, explore [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/).
+Keep in mind that while Azure Front Door is suitable for basic access to the Information Assistant website, it is not designed for managing deployments and updates to the accelerator.

 ## Front end